mnorell/linux_config/README.md

 # linux_config
 Nothing fancy, just my "setup a newly installed ubuntu"-scripts.

-It installs and configure Regolith with Polybar, fonts, themes and my standard setup of programs.
+It installs and configures bspwm with Polybar, fonts, themes and my standard setup of programs.

+Currently work in progress, I'm transfering to bspwm from regolith/i3.

 ## run.
 The will be some errors.
 Things change, I update the scripts to reflect my local changes and test them when i perform my next install...